hemanth346/number-recognizer/README.md

 - **Network 1 : 7,758 Parameters**

 <!-- abvdyl -->
 Reached 99% test accuracy in less than 15 epochs.
-Since the model is very light light, the performance on real word data is not great.
+Since the model is very light, the performance on real word data is not great.

 [Colab Link(GPU)](https://colab.research.google.com/drive/1P2gTPNCk7QAoopsc_1dMaJkmnPdS-zGn?usp=sharing) - With class probability visualization